jaygaha/ai-mastery-roadmap/_1_AI_Foundation_and_Python_Essentials/README.md

 - **Data Structures & Algorithms**: Lists, Tuples, Dictionaries, Sets.
 - **Control Flow**: If statements, Loops.

+## NumPy Fundamentals

+Ready to handle data like a pro?
+Dive into **[NumPy Fundamentals](data-manipulation-NumPy-fundamentals/README.md)** to learn about arrays, vectorized operations, and linear algebra.

 ## Quick Summary of the Intro Lesson